paigemb/Roomie/README.md

 3. Select an iOS Simulator or connected device.

-4. Build and run the application.
+4. Build and run the project.

+5. Complete the onboarding flow and create your first habits.

-## Future Improvements
+##  Future Development

+The current project provides the foundation for expanding RoomyHabits into a more comprehensive habit-tracking experience.

-Potential future improvements include:
+Potential future features include:

-* Mood and habit trend visualizations
+* Habit trends and visualizations
-* More detailed historical insights
-* Customizable questionnaires
-* Habit reminders and notifications
+* Habit sharing
-* iCloud synchronization
+* A rewards system for earned stars
-* Additional widgets
+* Additional progress insights
-* Improved accessibility support

-##  What I Learned

-This project provided hands-on experience with:

-* Building applications with **SwiftUI**
-* Managing application state using SwiftUI's property wrappers
-* Designing persistent data models with **SwiftData**
-* Creating multi-step onboarding and form experiences
-* Handling relationships between recurring data and daily records
+* Notifications and reminders
-* Building reusable SwiftUI components
-* Designing a native iOS experience from the ground up
+* More detailed historical statistics

+These features are not currently implemented and represent possible directions for future development.

-## 📄 License
+## License

-This project is for personal and educational use.
+This project is currently intended as a personal project and portfolio piece.